 I am imagining all these inspired home cooks in Texas or Florida or New Jersey who were happy making their own sauce, when someone said: “You oughta bottle that!”
 They do, hemorrhage money, then promptly go out of business a year or so later.
 Mercifully, I’ve never been tempted to sell my own hot sauce.
 But if I did, it’d be this one.

 And since I am about to give you my recipe, I guess I won’t be making my fortune (or bankrupting myself) on “Hank’s Cray-zey Hawt Sauce” anytime soon.
-What makes this sauce so special is the chile — I use wild chiles for this recipe.
+What makes my rendition of homemade sauce so special is the chile — I use wild chiles for this recipe.

 Yep.
 Wild chiles.
 They exist.
 Known mostly as chiltepin, pequin or bird’s eye chiles because, I suppose, they are small and round like a bird’s eye, these grow wild in much of Central America — and have the distinction of being the only chile peppers native to the United States.
 You can forage for them in southern Arizona, New Mexico and Texas, and they reportedly live in southern Florida as well.

-You can also buy seeds online and grow your own, although the seeds are really hard to germinate.
+You can also buy seeds online and grow your own, although the seeds are really hard to germinate; soaking them in chamomile tea for 2 days first will give you a better germination rate.

 As for flavor, it’s smoky, hot and rich all at once.
 The closest store-bought equivalent I can come up with in flavor is Cholula hot sauce, which is another of my favorites.
 The chiltepin chiles whack you right up front, but then go away — it’s the opposite of a red jalapeno, whose heat can sneak up on you a few minutes later.